 In OpManager, dashboards are used to consolidate network performance and health stats from various devices or device groups, which are then displayed on a single screen for a quick overview of the network's performance.
 OpManager has several predefined dashboards combined into major groups, such as Network, Server, Virtualization, and Storage, so they're easily accessible whenever you want to view the related information for that group.
 In addition, you can design custom dashboards by selecting the related information panels, or widgets, desired on your dashboard.

 By opening the virtualization monitoring dashboard Summary under the Dashboard tab in OpManager, you'll be able to view readily available widgets with critical information about virtual devices such as Top Hosts By CPU/Memory Utilization and Top VMs By CPU/Memory Utilization.
 You can also view the top virtual devices by network and disk I/O usage to learn which VMs or hosts are over-consuming your network bandwidth.
+Apart from the virtualization dashboard, OpManager also offers a comprehensive network monitoring dashboard.

 Under the Dashboard menu, you can also find dedicated virtualization monitoring dashboards for each major vendor like Microsoft (Hyper-V), VMware (vCenter/ESX/ESXi), and Citrix (XenServer).
 These dashboards help you to collect vendor-wise virtual device metrics to view the overall status of that vendor's devices in your network.